Alejio20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations: Prints all possible combinations of two letters except oo
 13-print_float: Prints an environment variable with two decimal places followed by a new line
 100-decimal_to_hexadecimal: Coverts an environment variable from base 10 to base 16
+101-rot13: Encodes and decodes text using the rot13 encryption.
+Assume ASCII